 Maintenance of your Git repository typically involves reducing a repository's size.
 If you imported from another version control system, you may need to clean up unnecessary files after the import.
-This page focuses on removing large files from a Git repo and contains the following topics:
+This page focuses on removing unwanted files from a Git repo.

 Be very careful...

 The procedure and tools on this page use advanced techniques that involve destructive operations.
 Make sure you read carefully and backup your repository before starting.
 The easiest way to create a backup is to clone your repository using the --mirror flag, and zip the whole clone.
 With the backup, if you accidentally corrupt a key element of your repo during maintenance, you can recover.

 Keep in mind that maintenance can be disruptive to repository users.
 It is essential to communicate repository maintenance with your team or repository followers.
 Make sure everyone has checked in their code and have agreed to cease development during maintenance.

 Understanding file removal from Git history